beNative/LogViewer/FUNCTIONAL_MANUAL.md

 ## 7. Application Log

-This tab displays a real-time feed of messages from the application itself.
+This tab displays a real-time feed of messages from the application itself, presented in a clean, full-screen view for maximum readability.
 It's useful for:
 - Seeing the progress of file processing.
 - Diagnosing errors if something goes wrong.
 - Understanding what the application is doing in the background.